ritheshg06/onica-homework/README.md

 ### SSH access
 Options for SSH access are provided, but complete setup is left to the end user.
 Either public EIPs must be attached to the EC2 instances for direct SSH access, or SSM must be configured for SSM Session Manager access.
 Both of these items are out of scope, but simple enough for the end user to set up.

+## Requirements:
+1. An AWS account (note that free tier will be exceeded!)
+2. Permission to create IAM objects via CF

 ## Deployment
 The simplest deployment - assuming the user has the AWS CLI installed, proper IAM user permissions, etc. - is as follows:
 ```bash